Work UI/UX Visual Archive About

 Emotions View

-The emotions view visualizes the proportion of the six emotions that we chose to explore: joy, anger, sadness, fear, disgust, and surprise.
-With each article represented by a circular shape, the viewer can explore the various emotions associated with each article.
+The emotions view presents a visualization of the proportions of six emotions—joy, anger, sadness, fear, disgust, and surprise—that we chose to explore.
+Each article is represented by a circular shape, allowing viewers to delve into the diverse emotions associated with each piece.

 View Website